Sources of household income

 -

-households in the White Other and Indian ethnic groups received the highest percentage of their income from employment out of all ethnic groups
+households in the white other ethnic group received the highest percentage (87%) of their income from employment out of all ethnic groups

 -

-households in the Pakistani and Other ethnic groups had the largest increase in the percentage of income from employment over the period studied
+households in the Bangladeshi and Chinese ethnic groups received the lowest percentage (68%) of their income from employment

 -